Vasily Pronin: Life and career

 From the first days of the Great Patriotic War, Moscow City Council and its executive committee aimed all of its efforts at the mobilization, reserve training for the Red Army, and translation of the State Defense Committee’s decisions into production of ammunition, weapons, and military outfit.
 They rebuilt the defense industry in Moscow after the evacuation of several factories inland.
 By the early December 1940, 654 factories out of 670 in direct subordination to the Moscow City Council had already been producing ammunition and weapons.
 Vasily Pronin personally participated in coordination of work of 50 factories, producing components for the Katyusha multiple rocket launchers and ammunition.
 In August 1941, they completed the government contract in record short time and sent the first sets of the Katyushas to the front.
 Also, Pronin took part in organizing militias and other volunteer formations, evacuating equipment and people, constructing a fortified belt along the distant approaches and outskirts of Moscow, and improving the anti-aircraft defense.
 Vasily Pronin was also in charge of the mining of Moscow, most of which would have been blown up in case of German occupation.

 As a member of the Military Council of the Moscow Military District and Moscow Zone of Defense, Vasily Pronin together with the first secretary of the Moscow City Council and Moscow City Committee of the Communist Party Alexander Shcherbakov rendered great assistance to the State Defense Committee and Western Front command in organizing the defense of the capital in the fall and winter of 1941.
-In late 1944, Pronin was appointed first deputy chairman of the Council of the People's Commissars of the Russian SFSR.
+In late 1944, Pronin was appointed first deputy chairman of the Council of People's Commissars of the Russian SFSR.
 Later in his life, he held different posts, such as deputy minister and minister of several all-union and republican ministries.
-Vasily Pronin was elected deputy of the Supreme Soviet of the USSR and RSFSR and member of the Presidium of the Supreme Soviet of the USSR.
+Vasily Pronin was elected deputy of the Supreme Soviet of the Soviet Union and RSFSR and member of the Presidium of the Supreme Soviet of the Soviet Union.